We Tested Amazon Redshift Concurrency Scaling: Here are our Results

 - EC2-VPC platform

-- # of nodes is between 2 and 32 (no single-node clusters)
+- Number of nodes between 2 and 32

 Eligible Query Types